scottleechua/scottleechua.github.io/_posts/2022-01-21-self-hosting-ghost-on-gcp.md

 ## Congratulations!
 At this point you should have a working self-hosted Ghost blog.
 The technical setup is over---from now on, you should be working within the `https://ghostblog.com/ghost` control panel instead.

+### Contribute
+This walkthrough last worked for me in January 2022.
+If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://github.com/scottleechua/scottleechua.github.io/blob/source/_posts/2022-01-21-self-hosting-ghost-on-gcp.md) on this blog post!

+### Acknowledgements
 This tutorial owes a debt of gratitude to The Applied Architect's [Ghost on GCP tutorial](https://theappliedarchitect.com/setup-a-free-self-hosted-blog-in-under-15-minutes/) and Brian Burroughs' [Ghost + Caddy tutorial](https://techroads.org/building-a-caddy-container-stack-for-easy-https-with-docker-and-ghost/), which helped me piece together the deployment process in Step 3.